makersacademy/news-summary-challenge/APPROACH.md

 ## Next

+- put node server for this api up and link to it
 - change tests to work in the browser
 - test the 2 requests sent to my endpoints
   - getArticles